 Downloading and using images from the internet can be a very risky endeavor.
 On one hand, there is plenty of content that is quickly available and easily downloadable.
 On the other hand, you could be breaking copyright law and infringing on someone else's intellectual property rights by using content that you did not pay for or receive permission to use.
 Giving credit to a content creator is not enough, you need to receive written permission prior to using anyone's artwork, writing, photography or intellectual property.
 All Artwork over the internet is automatically copyright protected.
 That means if you are voluntarily downloading images over the internet to be used on a blog, website, file sharing site, online store, stock gallery, personal page, social media page or other content then you are violating someone's copyright and committing a cybercrime that has legal consequences as well as damage to you and your organization's reputation.

-If you are right-clicking or attempting to download any image, written material, video, animations, creative content or artwork from this site without permission then you are in violation of copyright law.
-Any websites, blogs or web servers found containing content from this site or any of our partner sites where we show and sell our work will be contacted by our legal team to seek compensation for those items and reported to the proper authorities to have our content removed from those servers as well as seek damages for loss of sales.
+If you are right-clicking or attempting to download any image, written material, video, animations, creative content or artwork from this site or any of our *affiliate store sites without permission then you are in violation of copyright law.
+Any websites, blogs or web servers found containing content from this site or any of our partner sites where we show and sell our work will be contacted by our legal team to seek compensation for those items and reported to Federal Government authorities to have our content removed from those servers as well as seek damages for loss of sales.

-Copyright infringement is considered a Cybercrime.
+Copyright infringement is considered a Cybercrime by the United States Department of Justice.
+Since our artwork is registered with the United States Copyright office, then stealing artwork from this website or any of our *affiliate store sites at Zazzle.com or other affiliate partners is a Federal crime and will be handled by the Federal Authorities.
 If you are not familiar with copyright laws, here are some links that describe copyright law in detail as well as a link to The US Department of Justice website detailing the punishment for this crime.